Madrid’s Best Tapas Bars

 Tel +34 913 642 855

-The tiny entrance to La Perejila is easy to miss despite its green color, but sneak a peak inside and the soft breeze of Andalusia will beckon you in.
+The tiny entrance to La Perejila is easy to miss despite its green color, but sneak a peek inside and the soft breeze of Andalusia will beckon you in.
 Flamenco memorabilia covers the walls and lends a distinct touch to the colorful nightspot frequented by the La Latina’s bohemians.
 Saddle up to the bar and toast to the vibrant atmosphere with a glass of Cava.
 Be sure to try the salmorejo, a deliciously refreshing soup similar to gazpacho, and if you are feeling like something heartier the toast of sobrasada and warm goat cheese with a drizzle of caramel will leave you craving for more and happy you haven’t missed this jewel of a bar.

 Plaza de San Miguel, s/n